ChenKuanSun/Self-Driving-CarND-LaneLines-P1/writeup_template.md

 ## 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of some steps.

 ###  converted the images to grayscale
   ![alt text][image1]